bradfrost/atomic-design/chapter-5.md

 The Holy Grail removes any duplication of effort and ensures the pattern library and the applications using the patterns remain synchronized.
 Sounds like a dream, right?

 As it turns out, this dream can be a reality.
 Lonely Planet, the travel guide company, established a Holy Grail-style design system they call [Rizzo](http://rizzo.lonelyplanet.com/).
-They created an API for their UI patterns that feeds into both their production environments as well as their pattern library.
+They created an API for their UI patterns that feeds into both their production environment as well as their pattern library.
 The result is a centralized design system that ensures their live application and documentation remains perfectly in sync with one another.

 {% include figure.html src="../images/content/rizzo.png" caption="Lonely Planet created an API for their UI patterns that is consumed by both their pattern library and production environment.
 By architecting their design system in this manner, changes to UI patterns are automatically reflected in both the pattern library and production environment, keeping things in sync and thereby achieving the Holy Grail." %}